viclw17/viclw17.github.io/about/index.md

 ---
 Hi, my name is Victor Li.

 I am a Technical Artist and CG Engineer based in Vancouver, Canada.
-I develop video games and Virtual Reality (VR) games and applications.
+I develop video games for various platforms especially Virtual Reality (VR).

 <!-- I enjoy creating and optimizing shaders, game VFX and art tools for my project, and working in collaboration with both artists and engineers in my team.
 I also specialize in general GPU profiling and optimization of my VR project, and work with art team to push for a better game performance. -->
 I enjoy creating and optimizing shaders, visual effects and art/pipeline tools for games and general computer graphics applications.
 I also specialize in general GPU profiling and contents optimization for VR/AR project in Unity and Unreal.
 In the team, I work in collaboration with both artists and engineers to implement assets and push for a better game performance.